Skip to content

 Migration sizing

-Estimate your migration timeline and year-one savings.
+Estimate your migration timeline and ROI.

 Move the sliders to match your BizTalk estate.
 The model uses the same coefficients we apply during a real Discover phase.
 The result is directional - the written assessment replaces it with engineered numbers.